 Exotic flavours of curry, chicken, and spices make this one-pot easy chicken curry recipe a sure bet for an easy weeknight dinner.
 If you love curry but fear that you won't be able to find all of the ingredients, this great recipe is for you!

-This recipe is super straightforward and not intimidating, like some chicken curry recipes can be to make.
-With basic ingredients, this flavoursome Indian chicken curry recipe is impressive and great for meals throughout the week with one easy prep, cooking, and clean up.
+This is a great chicken curry recipe for beginners, it's super straightforward and not intimidating, like some chicken curry recipes can be to make.
+With basic ingredients, this flavoursome old fashioned chicken curry recipe is impressive and great for meals throughout the week with one easy prep, cooking, and clean up.

 Ginger, onions, and garlic combine with curry paste and tomato passata to make a luscious restaurant-quality sauce for your chicken.
 A bit of double cream or creamy coconut milk seals the deal on this excellent chicken curry recipe.